IsaccRojas/Bot/README.md

 ### Commands

-Messages sent in guilds the bot is in will be checked for the keyword specified by the `data/config.json`'s `BotTrigger` keyword, followed by a space:
+Messages sent in guilds the bot client is in will be checked for the keyword specified by the `data/config.json`'s `BotTrigger` keyword, followed by a space:

 >[BotTrigger] [...]

 e.g.

 >!bot help

 The following commands are built into the bot by default: